ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Simulations

-Comparing the performance of our approach to that of \cite{Hall.VanKeilegom.03} we note that our method provides a better performance in practically all cases.
-That includes all three choices of the smooth function $f(x)$ and all possible choices of the autoregressive coefficient $\phi.$ From this, we can draw a conclusion that our method can also handle, at least to some extent, departures from the assumption of $m$-dependency in the error process of the model considered.
-That is, when the errors are generated from an AR$(1)$ process (with small coefficient $\phi$), our approach outperforms the competing approach that was designed specifically for autocorrelation estimation of nonparametric regression with an autoregressive error process.
+Comparing the performance of our approach to that of \cite{Hall.VanKeilegom.03} we note that, perhaps unsurprisingly, our method provides a universally better performance.
+In most cases, the MSEs of all estimators for our method are smaller by an order of magnitude compared to that of the method of \cite{Hall.VanKeilegom.03}.
+That includes all three choices of the smooth function $f(x)$ and all possible choices of the autoregressive coefficient $\phi.$ This suggests that the method of \cite{Hall.VanKeilegom.03} is not at all resistant to the presence of breakpoints in the mean function of the regression model.
+Comparing the MSEs shown in Table \ref{tab.mse_plinMethods_AR1Errors} to those exhibited by our estimator under the assumption of $m$-dependency for the same sample size, it appears that our method can also handle moderate departures from the assumption of $m$-dependency in the error process of the model rather well.